razaanees/d3_visualization/README.md

         + Add a short description at the top of the page introducing the visualization and describing the filtering options. _Implemented_
     * Feedback #2
         + Move the legend below the Country selection buttons. _Fixed_
-        + Use different colors for Country selection buttons and Country labels because they are similar to the legend. _Switched color scheme to yelloe and blue to avoid confusion with the legend colors_
+        + Use different colors for Country selection buttons and Country labels because they are similar to the legend. _Switched color scheme to yellow and blue to avoid confusion with the legend colors_
         + Further decrease opacity of unselected Country labels and lines. _Decreased opacity of unselected lines from 0.3 to 0.2_
         + Make the instructions clearer.
 Start with instructions for selecting country rather than year in the top description. _Fixed_
         + "It's frustrating when I click the button of a country and then everything resets when I move my mouse down towards the lines." _This was being caused by a buffer region at the top that reset all selections on a mouseover event.
 A visible reset button was added instead of the buffer zone._
     * Feedback #3
         + Make the legend click-able (ie. all green lines should be highlighted if a user clicks on the green line in the legend) _Identified the colored lines by adding keywords into their class.
 Allowed interactive legend by highlighting those colored lines when the legend is clicked_
+    * Feedback from Udacity reviewer
+        + Put js code currently in "index.html" into another separate js file. _Implemented_
+        + Change color of "year" filtering buttons. _Implemented_
+        + Group countries by continents. _Tried grouping countries by continent in EDA but it created too much clutter and was not clear when large continents such as Asia were selected.
+Also got the impression that users are more interested in finding out about their own country or neighboring country than continent._
+        + Let users decide the significance level of happiness increase or decrease. _Added a slider that adjusts the happiness increase/decrease percentage as chosen by the user_
+        + Add tooltip that displays information when line is hovered over. _Added tooltip that displays country name and percentage change in happiness score._

 * Resources